AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 ## Request a quote

+Administrators can select a plan, such as Premium Essentials or Premium Essentials Plus, specify the number of seats required, and generate a downloadable RFQ form.
+Once completed, the form is sent to the Adobe Learning Manager sales team for processing.
+The RFQ process also allows Adobe to provide customized pricing based on the organization's needs, thereby unlocking access to the licensed content within the marketplace.

+To download the  (Request for Quote), follow these steps:

+1. Select the **[!UICONTROL Content Marketplace]** from the administrator homepage.

-To download the  (Request for Quote), administrator can select the license type and type the number of seats to generate the quote.
-Select **[!UICONTROL Download RFQ]** to download the quote.
+2. Select  the license type and type the number of seats to generate the quote in the **[!UICONTROL Request a Quote]** section.

+3. Select **[!UICONTROL Download RFQ]** to download the quote.

 ![](assets/purchase-plans-go1.png)
 _Request for a quote_